Weather

 Quito & Highlands: Start at Quito's pretty central Old Town squares, Plaza Grande and Plaza San Francisco, for an insight into Ecuador's wealth of colonial architecture.
 Or visit beautiful churches and world-class museums in Quito or Cuenca.
 Buy memorable Christmas presents with the ultimate shopping trip at Otavalo, home to one of South America's most important handicrafts and produce markets.
 Or simply celebrate this month's many festivities.

-Desert Coastal Strip & Galapagos: Get some beach life before the mad rush to the coast starts in earnest.
+Desert Coastal Strip & Galápagos: Get some beach life before the mad rush to the coast starts in earnest.
 Boat trips (to see dolphins at Bahia de Caráquez or to Isla Portete from Mompiche) are good around now, with warmer weather and clearer skies.

-Snorkeling always has something amazing to offer in the Galapagos, and around now it could be watching sea turtles or seeing giant tortoise eggs hatch.
-Also look out for the waved albatross, endemic not just to the Galapagos but to one island, Española: the birds' fledglings are developing and learning to fly around now.
+Snorkeling always has something amazing to offer in the Galápagos, and around now, it could be watching sea turtles or seeing giant tortoise eggs hatch.
+Also, look out for the waved albatross, endemic not just to the Galápagos but to one island, Española: the birds' fledglings are developing and learning to fly around now.
 Plant-lovers will also relish the islands being in bloom from December's rains.

 More Helpful Information